Behavior of Quillen (co)homology with respect to adjunctions: Setup for Quillen (co)homology

-\begin{proof} Take a regular epi $f \colon X \to Y$ in $\DD$ and view it as a map between constant simplicial objects in $s\DD$.
-Factoring it as a cofibration - acyclic fibration \cite{Quillen67}*{\S II.4, Prop 3}, we produce an acyclic fibration $f_{\bu} \colon X_{\bu} \to Y_{\bu}$ in $s\DD$ satisfying $X_0 = X$, $Y_0 = Y$, and $f_0 = f$.
-Since $R$ prolongs to a right Quillen functor, $R f_{\bu}$ is an acyclic fibration in $s \CC$, and hence a regular epi in each level.
-In particular, $Rf = Rf_0$ is a regular epi in $\CC$. \end{proof}

-\begin{remark} We've seen that a prolonged right Quillen functor in \ref{ProlongQuilPair} is particularly strong: it preserves fibrations and \emph{all} weak equivalences, not just between fibrant objects.
-However, the prolonged left Quillen functor does not enjoy this additional property in general, i.e. it need not preserve all weak equivalences, only those between cofibrant objects. \end{remark}
+\begin{remark} We have seen that a prolonged right Quillen functor in \ref{ProlongQuilPair} is particularly strong: it preserves fibrations and \emph{all} weak equivalences, not just between fibrant objects.
+However, the prolonged left Quillen functor does not enjoy this additional property in general, i.e., it need not preserve all weak equivalences, only those between cofibrant objects. \end{remark}

 \begin{example} Let $R$ be a commutative ring and consider the functor $R \ot -$ from abelian groups to $R$-modules.
-It preserves projectives (i.e. sends a free abelian group to a free $R$-module), but the prolonged left Quillen functor does not preserve all weak equivalences if $R$ is not flat over $\Z$. \end{example}
+It preserves projectives (since it sends a free abelian group to a free $R$-module), but the prolonged left Quillen functor does not preserve all weak equivalences if $R$ is not flat over $\Z$. \end{example}